invaderZimm77/Project_01-gkyWeather/README.md

 MVP: takes user input
     returns current weather based on input
-    returns a geeky planet reference based on the current temp able to have multipule cities
+    returns a geeky planet reference based on the current temp able to have multipule city tiles

 Post-MVP: instead return a geeky planet based on current temp and humidity.
         give a quip about the weather
         based on crosscompare from starwars api
-        quip based on current weather condition

 Goals:
         MVP  10/6 was really only deadline i gave myself